The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: Case Study

 \subsection{Operational use of the ML Model}

 The operation of ML models is often uncertain.
 Thus there is merit in extending the notion of assurance to operation, providing support to a clinician to give confidence to act on the particular model prediction.
 One way of approaching this is to use local explanations.

-Figure \ref{single_patient} visualises the feature importance values for a \textit{single} patient, i.e. local feature importance.
-Here, a positive feature importance score contributes to moving the output towards intubation being continued.
-In contrast, a negative feature importance score contributes to moving the output towards extubation.
-The sum of the positive contributed features are far greater than the sum of the negative contributed features, thus the prediction for this patient, for the next one hour, is to remain intubated.
+For example, we can generate the feature importance for a specific patient, similarly to Fig. \ref{whole_patient}.

 However, clinicians might want to find out when the patient would be ready to extubate.
 This brings us back to counterfactuals.
-The counterfactual examples shown in Table \ref{tab:my-table} are for the same patient shown in Figure \ref{single_patient}, and could potentially help the clinician to identify actions to take so that the patient becomes ready to extubate.
-As shown in the table, it is beneficial to generate multiple counterfactual examples, so that the clinicians can choose one that is most practical to implement.
-In the counterfactual examples shown, changes in the ventilator mode and SBT successfully completed would both indicate progress towards extubation.
-Note our model has not been used in operation yet, so the material presented here just illustrates the possibilities.
+The counterfactual examples shown in Table \ref{tab:my-table} could potentially help the clinician to identify actions to take so that the patient becomes ready to extubate.
+The model does not directly recommend a course of action; the counterfactual examples act to draw clinicians' attention to pertinent information so that they can formulate a plan from their own knowledge and experience.
+Note our model has not been used in operation yet, so we have just illustrated the possibilities.